Rising of the Priests: Uprising

 The rebellion involved the capture of two key locations at each end of the fortifications of Valletta: Fort Saint Elmo and Saint James Cavalier.
 At dusk on 8 September, while Ximénez was conducting celebrations at the Conventual Church of Saint John, Mannarino led a small group of men to Fort Saint Elmo, where corporal Antonio Antonurso of the Magistral Regiment and a dismissed soldier helped them gain access.
-They disarmed and imprisoned the major de Guiron, two knights and ten soldiers and took control of the fort.
-Simultaneously, a second group of rebels gained access to the cavalier using a spare or false key; by 02:00 on 9 September both locations were under the control of the rebels.
+They disarmed and imprisoned Major de Guiron, two knights and ten soldiers and took control of the fort.
+Simultaneously, a second group of rebels gained access to the Cavalier using a spare or false key; by 02:00 on 9 September both locations were under the control of the rebels.
 The rebels lowered the Order's flags from both fortresses and raised their own flags instead.
 Some sources claim that these were white and red standards while others claim that they were banners of Saint Paul.
-At around 05:00, the rebels in St. Elmo fired a cannon shot and this was answered by another shot from the cavalier, alerting the city to the insurrection.
+At around 05:00, the rebels in St. Elmo fired a cannon shot and this was answered by another shot from the Cavalier, alerting the city to the insurrection.

 The rebels' aims are said to have included the revival of the Maltese Consiglio Popolare, and they hoped that their actions would instigate a popular uprising in the countryside which would be led by disgruntled members of the Maltese nobility, but this failed to materialise.
 The Marquis Cavalcabo likewise did not support the rebellion.
 The Hospitallers reacted quickly to the insurrection, instituting martial law and effectively placing the inhabitants of Valletta under house arrest, although a group of people are said to have gathered in the square in front of the Grand Master's Palace in support of the Hospitallers.
 An ad hoc militia known as the Corpo di Guardia was quickly raised to quell the uprising, and the knights Emmanuel de Rohan-Polduc and De Ribas were appointed as generals in charge of the Hospitaller forces.
 The governor of Mdina, who had been in Valletta when the revolt broke out, was ordered to return to his city and ensure that calm was maintained in the countryside.

 In an attempt to avert bloodshed, Ximénez opened negotiations with the rebels and sent Vicar General Gaetano Grech as an emissary.
 The rebels demanded an amnesty for themselves, the safeguarding of Maltese privileges, and a reduction in the price of grain.
-While negotiations were ongoing, the Hospitaller council decided to retake St. James Cavalier by force, and some 50 to 100 men led by a certain D'Hannoville opened fire on the rebels and regained control of the cavalier in less than an hour.
+While negotiations were ongoing, the Hospitaller council decided to retake St. James Cavalier by force, and some 50 to 100 men led by a certain D'Hannoville opened fire on the rebels and regained control of the Cavalier in less than an hour.
 The Hospitallers suffered a single casualty, the knight Mario Curio who was killed by rebel gunfire.
-Four rebels were captured within the cavalier.
+Four rebels were captured within the Cavalier.